Healthy Homes Assessment Pakowhai

 Pakowhai Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory throughout Pakowhai and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory in all Pakowhai and New Zealand rental houses where it is reasonably practicable to install.

-• Private landlords and property managers have to ensure their rental properties conform with the Healthy Homes Standards within 90 days of a new, renewed or varied lease.
+• Private landlords and property managers must ensure their rental properties comply to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes